torstenboettjer/sandbox/README.md

   ];
 ```

 System parameters are defined independently from the applications in [flake.nix](./flake.nix) file.
 This allows to manage tools independent form the host systems.
 Flakes are still classified as experimental feature, a respective flag is appended to `/etc/nix/nix.conf`.
-There are alternatives to define a default set of tools and services in nix, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.
+It should be mentioned that there are alternatives to define a default set of tools and services in nix, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.

 ### Platform Components